About the Categories

 We think wine tasting is always fun, but some wineries take a more serious approach to the wine and tasting experience, while others focus on keeping things relaxed and fun.

-• At more serious wineries, tastings might be super informative and educational, where you learn about their winemaking process and what makes them unique.
-You might get to try single-vineyard or vintage tastings for comparison.
+• At more serious wineries, tastings can be very informative and educational, where you learn about their winemaking process and what makes them unique.
+You may get to try single-vineyard or vintage tastings for comparison.
+There's usually not a lot of distractions from the wine.

 • Other wineries are more about kicking back and enjoying the vibe.
-They might offer more than just wine — like beer or wine slushies.
+They may offer more than just wine, like beer or wine slushies.
 The wine labels could feature fun characters or themes, and there’s often live music.

 Lowest-priced non-discounted bottle of any style Riesling.
-Since almost every winery in the Finger Lakes makes a Riesling, we provide this as a rough comparison of wine prices.
+Since almost every winery in the area makes a Riesling, we provide this as a rough comparison of wine prices.